sellamiy/GPiD-Framework/README.md

 the build tool chain:

 - MiniSat (SAT Solver), patched for building its interface.
+- Antlr4 and its C++ API, for some reasons.
 - The CxxOpts library for parsing options in sample executables.
 - Google Tests for unit tests.